josh-works/personal_crm/README.md

 So far, so good.
 I've got an index, with all friends rendered, and a link to "create new friend entry".
 Lets create the form for that next...

-but first, I'll try to send this boulder problem on the other side on the tension board.
+but first, I'll try to send this boulder problem on the other side on the tension board...

+almost got it...

+OK, ironed out a basic page that can accept an entry.
+Ugly as hell.

+Futzed with params and route paths a bit to get everything happy. https://stevepolito.design/blog/rails-authentication-from-scratch/#step-1-build-user-model has been SO HELPFUL for refreshing my memory of everything.
+I kinda wanna work through his guide twice.
+Actually, I probably should.

+anyway, next...

+- flesh out the rest of the form
+- get at least links in place to google maps, strava, third party sources
+- add tailwind because why fucking not, right?
+- gonna need to add logins and such, so I can futz around w/this on Heroku but have only my data, and not display it to the world.

 ## 2021-10-28